12 European Capitals Off the Beaten Path You Need To Visit

 From the impressive Grand Place, a UNESCO World Heritage Site and one of Europe’s most picturesque city squares, to the iconic Atomium, a symbol of modern architecture, the city seamlessly blends its rich past with contemporary design.

-The city is home to world-class museums, such as the Magritte Museum, the Museum of Natural Sciences, and the Royal Museums of Fine Arts, which showcase the works of renowned Belgian and international artists.
+The city is home to world-class museums, such as the Magritte one, the Natural Sciences one, and the Royal Museums of Fine Arts, which showcase the works of renowned Belgian and international artists.

 While it is a great destination to visit all year round, the best time would be at the start of spring, as the city is one of the best places in Europe for viewing cherry blossoms.